vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 - [Tensor non-primitive functions](https://docs.vespa.ai/en/reference/ranking-expressions.html#non-primitive-functions)
 - [Blog: Computing with tensors in Vespa](https://blog.vespa.ai/computing-with-tensors/)

-lso the [Advent of Vespa tensors](https://blog.vespa.ai/advent-of-tensors-2023/) has many fun practical examples of what you can do with Vespa tensors.
+Also the [Advent of Vespa tensors](https://blog.vespa.ai/advent-of-tensors-2023/) has many fun practical examples of what you can do with Vespa tensors.

 **Are you using torch tensor engine as the backend?**